 11. Get a haircut

-Let’s address the elephant in the room: While there’s a lot you can do to preserve damaged hair, sometimes your hair does need a fresh start.
+While there’s a lot you can do to preserve damaged hair, sometimes your hair needs a fresh start.
 If you’re dealing with severe hair breakage, a haircut is the only way to avoid breakage creeping further up your hair.

 How Do I Fix Extremely Damaged Hair?

-Incorporating a protein treatment into your routine for damaged hair is important because it helps strengthen hair while leaving it feeling silky.
-We recommend L’Oréal Paris Elvive Total Repair 5 Power Restore Multi-Use Treatment, which is formulated with caring ingredients and leaves you with silky, healthy-looking hair.
-The formula is versatile, too: You can use it as a co-wash to boost hair’s resistance or as a leave-in treatment to fuel hair strength for the day.
+Incorporating a protein treatment into your routine is also beneficial, as it can help support the hair’s structure while leaving it feeling smoother and softer.
+One option is the L’Oréal Paris Elvive Total Repair 5 Power Restore Multi-Use Treatment, which is formulated with caring ingredients to help improve the look and feel of damaged hair.
+It’s versatile, too: you can use it as a co-wash to gently cleanse while adding conditioning benefits, or as a leave-in treatment to help strengthen and soften your hair throughout the day.